Understanding the 12-Step Recovery Process for Addicts

 Being in a group may be a new experience for some and, at first, might be a little overwhelming.
 However, the power of the group can be transformative.

-Resilience: Staying committed to recovery is a lifelong commitment.
-Attending meetings, post treatment in a rehab center will take time out from other commitments but has been shown to be a vital component in staying sober.
+Staying committed to recovery is a lifelong commitment.
+Attending meetings, post treatment in a rehab centre will take time out from other commitments but has been shown to be a vital component in staying sober.

 Nearly all rehab centres, across the world, use the 12 steps, either as a standalone process or within an eclectic process.